khalifa005/UltimateGuideToDynamicTable/README.md

 # UltimateGuideToDynamicTable

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.8.
-It provides a robust, flexible, and easy-to-use dynamic table solution for Angular applications.

 ## Overview

 The **UltimateGuideToDynamicTable** project is a comprehensive toolkit for creating dynamic, data-driven tables in Angular.
 It simplifies the implementation of advanced table features such as dynamic column definitions, sorting, filtering, paging, and data binding.